Modelling multiwavelength afterglows of the VHE-GRB population

-We adopted a modified version of the GRB emission code used to analyse the multiwavelength afterglow emission of the H.E.S.S. detection of GRB~190829A \citep{HESS2021}.
+We adopted a modified version of the GRB emission code used to analyse the multiwavelength afterglow emission of the H.E.S.S. detection of GRB~190829A \citep{HESS:2021dbz}.
 We applied this GRB code to fit multiwavelength data at different epochs from several GRBs detected in the VHE range at late times (Section~\ref{sec1:intro}), to understand the underlying particle acceleration and the blastwave evolution processes with time and distance.

-This code utilises \textsc{naima} \citep{naima}\footnote{Additional documentation on the code and the installation thereof is available at \url{http://naima.readthedocs.org}.} software as a tool to compute the non-thermal emission, i.e., synchrotron, and inverse Compton from a homogeneous distribution of relativistic particle populations of electrons and protons, assuming an arbitrary user-defined particle distribution function.
+This code utilises \textsc{naima} software as a tool to compute the non-thermal emission, i.e., synchrotron, and IC from a homogeneous distribution of relativistic particle populations of electrons and protons, assuming an arbitrary user-defined particle distribution function.
 These radiation models are subsequently fitted to the observed multiwavelength spectra using MCMC optimisation, yielding probability distribution functions for the best-fit particle parameters (for more details see Appendix~\ref{sec:appB_MCMC}).